Agatha (film)

+At the 52nd Academy Awards for films from 1979, it received a nomination for Best Costume Design for Shirley Russell.
+The award, however, went to Albert Wolsky for All That Jazz.

 Plot

-The film opens as Agatha Christie (Vanessa Redgrave) gets a silver cup engraved for her husband Archie (Timothy Dalton), who receives the gift with utter disdain.
-The couple walk to a publicity event for Agatha's new novel The Murder of Roger Ackroyd.
-They are tailed into the venue by American reporter Wally Stanton (Dustin Hoffman).
-The next morning, Archie demands a divorce, saying he loves his secretary Nancy Neele (Celia Gregory).
+The film opens as Agatha Christie gets a silver cup engraved for her husband Archie, who receives the gift with utter disdain.
+The couple walk to a publicity event for Agatha's new novel, The Murder of Roger Ackroyd.
+They are tailed into the venue by American reporter Wally Stanton.
+The next morning, Archie demands a divorce, saying he loves his secretary, Nancy Neele.

 That night, Agatha drives from the house and gets into an accident.
 The next morning, the police find her wrecked car.
 The press flock to the accident scene and learn that Christie left a letter for her secretary, prompting speculation of suicide.

 Agatha arrives by train in Harrogate and takes a cab to the Harrogate Hydropathic Hotel (now renamed the Old Swan Hotel), where she books a room for two weeks.
 She registers as Theresa Neele from Cape Town.
-In the lounge, another guest, Evelyn Crawley (Helen Morse) notices Agatha's ripped stockings and muddy shoes.
+In the lounge, another guest, Evelyn Crawley, notices Agatha's ripped stockings and muddy shoes.
 Agatha makes a note later to "use" Crawley.

 The next day, Agatha begins receiving treatments at the Royal Baths.
 Meanwhile, the newspapers are publishing front-page stories about Agatha's disappearance.
 The police wonder why Archie is not helping with the search for his wife, but he has gone to Harrogate with Nancy for her slimming treatments.
 Meanwhile, Stanton interviews Agatha's secretary.
 She reveals that Agatha left her a coded message in newspaper advertisements.

 The ad leads Stanton to the hotel in Harrogate.
 He makes a big show of checking in while Agatha is on the phone at the front desk.
 In the billiard room, Stanton helps Agatha make a winning triple bank shot.
 He introduces himself as Curtis Shacks Jr., an American seeking treatment for constipation.
 They spend the evening together, and he makes a pass at her, which she declines.
 In his room, he types notes about her behaviour.